emirick72/emirick72/README.md

 ## Hello there! 👋

 My name is Emily Rick and I am a Computer Science undergraduate with an interest in software development.
-I have dabbled in a little bit of the languages listed below, but my two favorites are Python and Java.
-I am currently learning Linux/Unix and find it very interesting.
+I have dabbled in a little bit of the languages listed below, but my two main favorites are Python and Java.
+I am currently learning C# and brushing up on my Java and C++ skills.
 ___

 ### Languages I've Learned So Far